httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 The request-stream variant of PRIORITY_UPDATE (type=0xF0700) MUST reference a request stream.
-If a server receives a PRIORITY_UPDATE (type=0xF0700) for a Stream ID that is not a request stream, this MUST be treated as a connection error of type H3_ID_ERROR.
-The Stream ID MUST be within the client-initiated bidirectional stream limit.
-If a server receives a PRIORITY_UPDATE (type=0xF0700) with a Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type H3_ID_ERROR.
+If a server receives a PRIORITY_UPDATE (type=0xF0700) for a stream ID that is not a request stream, this MUST be treated as a connection error of type H3_ID_ERROR.
+The stream ID MUST be within the client-initiated bidirectional stream limit.
+If a server receives a PRIORITY_UPDATE (type=0xF0700) with a stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type H3_ID_ERROR.
 Generating an error is not mandatory because HTTP/3 implementations might have practical barriers to determining the active stream concurrency limit that is applied by the QUIC